LLNL/HPC-Tutorials/posix/what_is_a_thread.md

 So, in summary, in the UNIX environment a thread:
 * Exists within a process and uses the process resources
-* Has its own independent flow of control as long as its parent process exists and the OS supports it
+* Has its own independent control flow as long as its parent process exists and the OS supports it
-* Duplicates only the essential resources it needs to be independently schedulable
+* Duplicates only the essential resources it needs to be independently schedulable, making it lightweight
-* May share the process resources with other threads that act equally independently (and dependently)
+* May share the process resources with other threads
-* Dies if the parent process dies - or something similar
-* Is "lightweight" because most of the overhead has already been accomplished through the creation of its process.

 Because threads within the same process share resources:
 * Changes made by one thread to shared system resources (such as closing a file) will be seen by all other threads